 The city was founded on two hills, between which flows the Maine River, which divide it into two parts, connected by several bridges.
 Angers is an ancient and powerful city, with walls accessible through many gates built over the centuries.
 The centre of the walled city (the Citadel) is dominated by the castle, which, according to a tradition (not universally accepted), was built in 718 AD by Ranfray, Count of Anjou, who, the chronicles say, built a palatial residence ‘having demolished the monastery of Saint Maur’.

 This is the legend.The established history of the castle and town dates back to the 13th century.
 The origin of the name Angers is also unclear, although it is known that the original Roman names of 'Andes’ and ‘Andegaves’ derived from the Gauls who inhabited the area, and Caesar called it ‘Andecavi’.
 According to one interpretation, the term would mean ‘the great heroes’ or ‘giants’, but this is uncertain.

 Places to visit nearby

-Do not miss a visit to Angers castle and the fabulous Apocalypse tapestry.
+Having visited Angers castle with its fabulous Apocalypse tapestry you may wish to visit some more castles.
 Angers is not far away from the fabulous castles of the Loire Valley.
 Our favourites included the Chateau d'Amboise, the Chateau de Chambord and the Chateau de Cheverny.